 Charles Clarence Brachi (1881-1960)

 Charles Clarence Brachi was born at Islington, London on 22 January 1881.
-He was the second of seven children born to Peter Charles Brachi (1856-1945) and Clara Harriet Brachi neé Fry (1857-1935).
+He was the second of seven children born to Peter Charles Brachi (1856-1945) and his wife Clara Harriet Brachi neé Fry (1857-1935).
 His father was a Tobacco and Snuff Manufacturer.

 By 1891, the family moved from Islington to East Barnet.
 Charles attended Leamington College and represented them at cricket from 1897 to 1900.
-He then went on to Cambridge and represented them at cricket, rugby and rowing.
-By 1901 the family were living at Hampstead.
+He then went on to Cambridge and represented them at cricket, rugby

 In 1911, Charles, then aged 30, was an Assistant Schoolmaster at Kings School, Peterborough.
 He served with The King’s Own (Royal Lancaster Regiment) from 1913 to 1920, rising from Second Lieutenant to Captain.
 He fought at Gallipoli and was mentioned in dispatches.